ryosuke0920/Haidoku/README.md

 # Search Dictionary Faster
 ## summary
-It was boring to search earch word which I don't understand.
-I found out several URLs of dictinary sites or search engines, I made this tool that be able to move directly to the dictionary site or the search engines.
+Every times it's boring to search words with copy and paste.
+I found out several dictinary site URLs, I made this tool let us to go directly to the dictionary site.
+And I noticed I always searched same words.
+So it saves history data to study later.

 ## Description
 ### Link list